 Small businesses are an integral part of our economy, from the people who earn their living at the businesses, to the consumers that purchase its products and services.
-As a local business in the Tampa Bay area, we are well aware how critical small businesses are to the local economy– even more so than large companies.
-Local businesses feed more cash into the economy in a number of ways; they add jobs and wages, help make local areas vibrant, link community members and keep a large percentage of the proceeds in the local community.
+As a local business in the Tampa Bay area, we are well aware of how critical small businesses are to the local economy– even more so than large companies.
+Local businesses feed more cash into the economy in a number of ways; they add jobs and wages, help make local areas vibrant, link community members, and keep a large percentage of the proceeds in the local community.
 What’s more, many people prefer to do business with people they know and like– which is a definite boost for local businesses!
 Unfortunately, one critical area that some new business owners overlook is small business security, believing erroneously that the business is not “big enough” to be concerned about physical or data security.
 We believe it is important to put in place good policies and practices from the start so that they are ingrained as the business grows.
 We’d like to share some of our best tips for small business security to help you put your plan together.

 Your Small Business Security Plan

 While this should go without saying, many businesses open their doors without considering any type of security plan– until they have an incident that costs them in terms of reputation, customers, or money– all equally important to the success of any business.
 Put together a simple but effective small business security plan to ensure that you, your employees, your customers and your assets are fully protected.
-Also be sure that the plan you put in place is easily scalable as your company grows.
+Also, be sure that the plan you put in place is easily scalable as your company grows.

 Access Control-– Deciding who should have the ability to access each area of the business is vital.
 Apart from access to your overall facility, there may be some areas that you’d prefer to keep most people out of, like a back office or inventory area.
 Additionally, access to company computers and programs should be limited to only those people that need them to effectively do their job.
 Consider if there is a need for even greater security for your building; if so, a Lockdown System might be helpful.